zenoss/testrail-jira-gadgets/INSTALL.md

 The gadget files should be installed on a web server in which you have administrator access.
 This web server (herein referred to as the gadget server) should be accessible via HTTP/HTTPS from your JIRA server, and it should be able to access your TestRail server via HTTP/HTTPS.
 If your TestRail server is installed on-site, it can also serve as the gadget server.

-**NOTE:** The instructions assume that the root directory for the HTML files on the gadget server is `/var/www/html` on the server.
+**NOTE:** The instructions assume that the root directory for the HTML files on the gadget server is `/var/www/html`.

 ### XML Generation Scripts